-The Hungarian language is really something… with 44 letters, 14 vowels, 26 cases, and some really complex rules, it is usually considered one of the most difficult languages to learn.
-Plus, if you have ever tried to read something in Hungarian, you might have noticed the really long words.
-This happens because it’s an agglutinative language, where suffix and prefix are added to the words.
+The Hungarian language is really something… with 44 letters, 14 vowels, 26 cases, and some really complex rules, it is usually considered one of the most challenging languages to learn.
+Plus, if you have tried reading something in Hungarian, you might have noticed the really long words.
+This happens because it’s an agglutinative language, where suffixes and prefixes are added to the words.

-Hungarian is a Uralic language, which means it’s very different from the majority of the other European Languages.
-The closest languages are Finnish and Estonian and a few other smaller languages spoken in Scandisnavia and northern Russia.
-This means the Hungarian has Asian origins, and completely different from the Indo-European languages.
+Hungarian is a Uralic language, which means it’s very different from most other European Languages.
+The closest languages are Finnish and Estonian, and a few other minor languages spoken in Scandinavia and northern Russia.
+This means Hungarian has Asian origins and is entirely different from the Indo-European languages.
 With 12-13M speakers, Hungarian is the most Spoken of the Uralic languages.

 #9 Famous Landmarks

-These landmarks attract people from all over the world to visit Hungary creating a huge inflow of tourism in the last decade.
+These landmarks attract people from all over the world to visit Hungary, creating a massive inflow of tourism in the last decade.
 Some of the most popular and well-known landmarks in Hungary include: